All-time highs, underdogs and grandiose plans — just a few things we’ll be covering in our latest report. Care to join us?

 Distribution date: February 11th, 2021

 You get used to good things quickly.
-A year ago Bitcoin traded under $10k; today it’s price has reached the staggering $46.5K.
+A year ago, Bitcoin traded under $10k; today its price has reached a staggering $46.5K.
 And it is impressive, without a doubt, but at the same time hardly surprising anymore, especially taking into account the latest developments in the field (namely, Tesla Inc. buying $1.5 billion in Bitcoin and its plans to start accepting the coin as a payment method in the near future).
 And that’s exactly the level of confident prosperity where it can become a bit boring for an idle spectator.
 No wonder the public attention is on the lookout for other awe-inspiring stories.